-Maximum you can lose is just $100 (unless you deposit more)
+The maximum you can lose is just $100 (unless you deposit more)

-Make sure you have stop losses in place, this will help you stick to minimize losses.
+Make sure you have stop losses in place, this will help you stick to minimizing losses.
 With just $100 in the account, that is the amount of money that is at risk and therefore could potentially lose.
 As long as you follow the appropriate risk management.

 You can trade with as low as $10 margin, or micro-lots, which is roughly $0.10 a pip

-Starting with a small amount as a forex trader is a rite-of-passage for some of the most successful traders.
+Starting with a small amount as a forex trader is a rite of passage for some of the most successful traders.
 With only $100 you are going to focus on smaller trade sizes which will allow you to progress naturally and seamlessly throughout your trading career.

 The underlying tone of the positives here is that with $100 you will be focusing only on small trades which means it’ll be hard to blow up the account immediately.
 That being said, you can still easily lose $100 in the markets which is why we’ll talk about the negatives next…